Features

 Q: Can install on elastic server instances that scale automatically?

 A: Elastic instances are also hosted on servers, meaning maximum capacity is a full server.
 Scaling more requires more instances.
-Additionally for using VideoWhisper solutions, the instance needs to be configured to meet server software requirements, which involves server grade administration and software licensing costs.
+Additionally for using VideoWhisper proposed solutions, the instance needs to be configured to meet server software requirements, which involves server grade administration and software licensing costs.

 Q: Can use turnkey cloud streaming services with automatic stream replication?